fatemasoliman/imfshiny/README.md

-# EDA Project to vizualize 20 years of IMF loans and arrangements
+# R Shiny project to vizualize 20 years of IMF loans and arrangements

 Data from MONA database: https://www.imf.org/external/np/pdr/mona/index.aspx The Monitoring of Fund Arrangements (MONA) Database provides comprehensive arrangement as well as country level data from 2002.